manoj-yadav27/devops-proj-app/README.md

 i am just adding a new line from the feature branch this is the line i am adding in dev branch

+i am adding this from devR branch form laptop